OpenDocument standardization: OpenDocument 1.1

-Since Open Document Format for Office Applications (OpenDocument) v1.0 was accepted as an ISO/IEC standard, OASIS have updated their standard to v1.1 in 2007.
+After the Open Document Format for Office Applications (OpenDocument) v1.0 was accepted as an ISO/IEC standard, OASIS updated their standard to v1.1 in 2007.
 This update includes additional features to address accessibility concerns.
 It was approved as an OASIS Standard on 2007-02-01 following a call for vote issued on 2007-01-16.
 The public announcement was made on 2007-02-13.
 This version was not initially submitted to ISO/IEC, because it is considered to be a minor update to ODF 1.0 only, and OASIS were working already on ODF 1.2 at the time ODF 1.1 was approved.
-However, it was some years later submitted to ISO/IEC (as of March 2011 it was in "enquiry stage" as Draft Amendment 1 - ISO/IEC 26300:2006/DAM 1) and published in March 2012 as ISO/IEC 26300:2006/Amd 1:2012 - Open Document Format for Office Applications (OpenDocument) v1.1.
+Some years later, it was submitted to ISO/IEC and published in March 2012 as ISO/IEC 26300:2006/Amd 1:2012 – Open Document Format for Office Applications (OpenDocument) v1.1.

 OpenDocument 1.2

-OpenDocument v1.2 includes additional accessibility features, RDF-based metadata, a spreadsheet formula specification based on OpenFormula, support for digital signatures and some features suggested by the public.
+OpenDocument v1.2 was approved as an OASIS Committee Specification on 17 March 2011 and as an OASIS Standard on 29 September 2011.
+It includes additional accessibility features, RDF-based metadata, a spreadsheet formula specification based on OpenFormula, support for digital signatures, and some features suggested by the public.
 OpenDocument 1.2 consists of three parts: Part 1: OpenDocument Schema, Part 2: Recalculated Formula (OpenFormula) Format and Part 3: Packages.
-It was approved as an OASIS Committee Specification on 17 March 2011 and as an OASIS Standard on 29 September 2011.

-In October 2011, the OASIS ODF Technical Committee expected to "start the process of submitting ODF 1.2 to ISO/IEC JTC 1 soon".
-In May 2012, the ISO/IEC JTC 1/SC 34/WG 6 members reported that "after some delay, the process of preparing ODF 1.2 for submission to JTC 1 for PAS transposition is now in progress".
 In October 2013, after a one-month review period for OASIS members, the OASIS Open Document Format for Office Applications (OpenDocument) Technical Committee requested that OASIS submit ODF 1.2 to the ISO/IEC Joint Technical Committee 1 (JTC1) for approval as a proposed International Standard under JTC1's "Publicly Available Specification" (PAS) transposition procedure.
 This submission happened in late March 2014.
-As of 3 April 2014, ODF 1.2 had reached the enquiry stage of ISO's ratification process.
-As a DIS, it has received unanimous approval by the national bodies in September 2014, as well as a number of comments that need to be resolved.
+The Draft International Standard (DIS) received unanimous approval by the ISO national bodies in September 2014, as well as a number of comments that needed to be resolved.
 It was published as an ISO/IEC international standard on 17 June 2015.

 OpenDocument 1.3

+OpenDocument 1.3 was approved as an OASIS standard on 2021-04-27.
 The most important new features of ODF 1.3 are digital signatures for documents and OpenPGP-based encryption of XML documents, with improvements in areas such as change tracking and document security, additional details in the description of elements in first pages, text, numbers and charts, and other timely improvements.

+OpenDocument 1.3 is being developed as an ISO standard: as of March 2024 it was at Draft International Standard stage pending national comments and preparation of the Final Draft International Standard.

+OpenDocument 1.4

+OpenDocument 1.4 is currently under development at OASIS Open.
+The current working drafts can be found on GitHub.
+The drafts as of March 2024 (WD 02) are:

+Open Document Format for Office Applications (OpenDocument) Version 1.4.